dcieslak19973/hyperzoekt/doc/USAGE.md

 Configuration summary:

 - Environment variables:
-	- `SURREALDB_URL` — if set, the indexer will connect to this remote SurrealDB RPC/WebSocket endpoint (for example `ws://localhost:8000/rpc`) instead of embedding.
+  - `SURREALDB_URL` — if set, the indexer will connect to this remote SurrealDB HTTP endpoint (for example `http://localhost:8001`) instead of embedding.
 	- `SURREALDB_EMBED_MODE` — `file` (default) or `memory` (ephemeral).
 	- `SURREALDB_EMBED_PATH` — path for embedded DB files (default: `.data/surreal.db`).